 A Power of Attorney is a vital document that should be part of every estate planning portfolio.
 It enables a trusted family member, friend, or someone else of your choosing to make respectful, informed decisions when you are unable to do so.
-A Florida estate planning attorney at Woodward, Pires & Lombardo can help you understand the importance of Powers of Attorney and who needs one.
+A Florida estate planning attorney at Woodward, Pires & Lombardo, P.A. can help you understand the importance of Powers of Attorney and who needs one.

 What Is a Power of Attorney?

 A Power of Attorney is both a legal term and a legal document.
 If you give someone Power of Attorney, you have executed a legal Power of Attorney document, which puts into place certain decision-making rights.
 A Power of Attorney document grants another person the authority and right to make decisions on behalf of another person.
 Ideally, this person will be completely trustworthy and committed to acting in your best interests.
 They should be someone who can put aside their feelings and desires and make objective decisions based on what you want for yourself.

 When Should You Execute a Power of Attorney?

 A Power of Attorney document needs to be executed while the first party is still of sound mind.
 Therefore, Powers of Attorney documents are often part of early estate planning.
 Executing early on ensures that, years later, the Power of Attorney authority is available if a person becomes mentally unable to make sound decisions.

 Everyone should have a Power of Attorney in place.
 Of course, there are certain circumstances when there is an urgent need for a Power of Attorney, but everyone can benefit from this essential legal document.
 Situations where a Power of Attorney is helpful to include, but are not limited to:

 - Young parents wishing to ensure care for their child following unexpected deaths as it relates to guardianship for their minor children.

 - Single professionals with significant financial portfolios.

 - Executives and Board members who play vital roles in corporations.